Undergraduate Dissertation Prize

 2023 Award Winner:

-Our latest PGT winner is Kivilcim Göksu Torak, for their thesis entitled:
+Our 2023 PGT winner was Kivilcim Göksu Torak, for their thesis entitled:

 “Istanbul’s lost leisure spaces as collective memory of superstructures: (re)learning from Mesires and Plajs to overcome the social polarization”